monzo/progression-framework/frameworks/operations/ops-leadership.md

       - level: 2
         criteria:
           - "Develops a strong understanding and culture of risk and applies relevant procedures appropriately within COps and Ops."
-          - "Is able to emanate Monzo’s culture in their approach to work."
+          - "Is able to emanate Bright's culture in their approach to work."
       - level: 3
         criteria:
           - "Creates a strong risk culture with the people around them through behaviour and approach. "
           - "Ensures reportees are trained up on risk & compliance as relevant to their role."
           - "Promptly and effectively deals with unforeseen risks as they arise"
-          - "Is able to emanate Monzo’s culture in their approach to work."
+          - "Is able to emanate Bright’s culture in their approach to work."
       - level: 4
         criteria:
           - "Creates a strong risk culture in their team through behaviour and approach."
           - "Educates the team on the importance of making the right trade-offs and how to do this effectively."
           - "Leverages teams to source sophisticated and creative analysis and recommends remediating action"
           - "Responds to complex issues devising smart strategies for the mitigation of risk"
-          - "Is able to emanate Monzo’s culture in their approach to work."
+          - "Is able to emanate Bright’s culture in their approach to work."
           - "Demonstrates their ability to be transparent."
-          - "Encourages people around them to represent Monzo’s culture."
+          - "Encourages people around them to represent Bright’s culture."
       - level: 5
         criteria:
           - "Creates a strong risk culture across teams they work with through behaviour and approach."